softblusoft/b65/readme.md

   - RAM and ROM and synchronous (50MHz clock)

 - `002-target-io`
-  - IO extension: 16 leds, 24 inputs, four 7-segments LCD digits, one UART (9600 8N1)
+  - IO extension: 16 leds, 24 inputs, four 7-segments LCD digits, one UART (9600 8N2 : 8 data bit, no parity, 2 stop bits)
   - Leds and digits have 3 luminosity levels (OFF, 33% PWM, 66% PWM, full ON)
   - Inputs generate IRQ (both on push down and up), NMI is unused
   - IO extension is controlled with 16 registers starting from 0xDC00